 Just because it’s called a “dollar store” doesn’t mean you have to pay that much for everything you buy there.

-Even once prices have risen to $1.25 at Dollar Tree stores nationwide in early 2022, as the retailer recently announced, you still can buy things there for less than a dollar if you know a few tricks.
+Even though base prices have risen to $1.25 at Dollar Tree stores nationwide, you still can buy things there for less than a dollar if you know a few tricks.

 Some of the same money-saving moves that help you avoid paying full price elsewhere also work at major dollar-store chains like Dollar Tree.
 They sometimes also work at other dollar stores.

 Following are our top tips for paying less than a buck for dollar-store purchases — and for simply shopping smarter at these bargain havens.

 1. Compare unit prices

 Dollar stores are full of true bargains, as we detail in “21 of the Best Things to Buy at the Dollar Store.”
 But that doesn’t mean everything priced at $1 is a deal.

 So, don’t limit your comparison shopping to online purchases or grocery-store items.
 Compare unit prices even at the dollar store.
 Determining what an item costs per ounce, for example, is generally the only way to determine whether it’s cheaper at the dollar store or somewhere else.

 2. Earn cash back at the store

 There are two ways to get cash back on dollar-store purchases.
 You can take your pick, or take advantage of both during a single transaction: